NYUDataBootcamp/Book/installing-python.md

 * Click **[HERE](http://continuum.io/downloads)** or Google "Anaconda downloads."
 * Scroll to find "Anaconda for Windows" or further down for "Anaconda for OS X."
-* Find the option for **Python 3.5.** **NOT** Python 2.7!
+* Find the option for **Python 3.6.** **NOT** Python 2.7!
 If you get 2.7, you'll have to start over.
 * Click the **64-bit Graphical Installer** to start the download.

 **Step 2.
 Run the installer.**  Click on the Anaconda installer you just downloaded to install the Anaconda distribution of Python.
-Do what it says (keep default options and make sure that **it sets Anaconda as your default Python installation!**).
+Do what it says...

+* For Mac: keep default options and make sure that **it sets Anaconda as your default Python installation!**.
+* For Windows: in the box "advanced Installation options", click the box "Add Anaconda to my PATH environment".
+This option will allow us to call stuff from the command prompt.
+Again: be sure **it sets Anaconda as your default Python installation!**.

 **Step 3.
 Find and run IPython.**  Look wherever programs are on your computer.